 You back them up!

 I'm a very huge of fan of online backup services.
 I think using a cloud backup service (what they're sometimes called) is the most easy, economical, and effective way of keeping your important data safe.

 No matter what your needs, I've done all the research to help you make the right decision.
-Aside from the list of reviews I linked to above, here are some more online backup resources you might find helpful:
+Aside from the list of reviews I linked you to above, my Online Backup Comparison Chart is really helpful if you're curious about which of my favorite cloud backup services offer a particular feature.

+Here are some more online backup resources you might find helpful:

 - Free Mac Backup Software

 - WordPress Backup Tools

 - How to Backup an iPad to iCloud

 - Backing Up Your PHP Database

 - How to Easily Backup Your Facebook Data